FelixBuchele/mesh-voronoi/README.md

 This script splits an STL mesh into multiple parts using a 3D Voronoi tessellation.

-Voronoi cells are defined in continuous 3D space from the mathematical definition of point-distance partitions and are clipped against the input mesh.
-Each resulting cell is exported as an individual mesh.
+Voronoi cells are constructed in 3D using a Euclidean point-based Voronoi tessellation.
+Unbounded cells are truncated by the AABB boundary and subsequently intersected with the input mesh via Boolean clipping.
+Each resulting bounded cell is exported as an individual watertight surface mesh.

 ## Dependencies